mypreview/woo-store-vacation/readme.txt

 Enabling the “Disable Purchase” option will disable eCommerce functionality and take out the cart, checkout process, and add to cart buttons, thus disabling purchases for all users, whether they’re logged in or not.

-= Why is the vacation notice not appearing on my website? = Your store notification will display on your shop and single product page(s), letting your customers know the details of the closure.
+= Why is the vacation notice not appearing on my website? = Your store notification will display on your shop and single product page(s), letting your customers know you are on vacation.

 However, you can add the vacation notice on any specific page by adding the Store Vacation Notice block to the page content or using the `[woo_store_vacation]` shortcode instead.